By using this site, you agree to the Privacy Policy and Terms of Use.

 Yes, desserts.
 We use spinach, avocado, and zucchini in desserts so why not tomatoes?
 After all, tomatoes are a fruit and with more recipes mixing sweet and savory tastes, tomatoes are a perfect ingredient for desserts.
 The next time you go to make your own ice cream or sorbet, consider giving tomatoes a try by either adding one or two to the recipe or going tomato-flavored.
 Add some little tomato wedges to a fruit cocktail or these Raw Fruit Tartlets.
 Their gentle flavor mingles well with strawberries, watermelon, pineapple, mango, pears, melon, and berries.
 Garnish your tomato dessert with fresh mint or basil leaves.

-See also 15 Mouth-Watering Vegan Ice Cream Recipes to Beat the Summer Heat – One Green Planet
+See also 10 Rich and Creamy Dairy-Free Chocolate Ice Cream Recipes You Must Try! – One Green Planet

 10. Freeze Your Tomatoes